javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 - [Node](https://dom.spec.whatwg.org/#interface-node) -- is also an "abstract" class, serving as a base  for DOM nodes.

-    It provides the core tree functionality: `parentNode`, `nextSibling`, `childNodes` and so on (they are getters).
+    It provides three core functionalities: `parentNode`, `nextSibling`, `childNodes`, and so on (they are getters).
 Objects of `Node` class are never created.
 But there are other classes that inherit from it (and so inherit the `Node` functionality).

 - [Document](https://dom.spec.whatwg.org/#interface-document), for historical reasons often inherited by `HTMLDocument` (though the latest spec doesn't dictate it) -- is a document as a whole.